Vice TV: Programming

+Vice's current programming includes original documentary series (such as Dark Side of the Ring and its various spin-offs), and acquired reality shows, and film telecasts.

 Availability

 Viewership

-In August 2016, it was reported that average viewership of Viceland's programming was down by nearly half over H2 (in a period from November 28 to December 15, 2016, the network had average primetime viewership of 58,000 in the 18-49 demographic, down from 95,600 one year prior under H2).
+In August 2016, it was reported that average viewership of Vice TV's programming was down by nearly half over H2 (in a period from November 28 to December 15, 2016, the network had average primetime viewership of 58,000 in the 18–49 demographic, down from 95,600 one year prior under H2).
 However, the median demographics of the network were beginning to skew younger than H2, and some premieres had achieved upwards of 100,000 viewers.
 A&E Networks CEO Nancy Dubuc defended the numbers, stating that the network's goal was to "attract an audience that is not watching much TV," and that they were "trying to pivot the conversation away from just purely ratings"—noting that Viceland had already received several Emmy nominations for its programs within its first three months of operation.

-Year-over-year, Viceland lost 42% of its viewership in 2017 compared to 2016.
+Year-over-year, Vice TV lost 42% of its viewership in 2017 compared to 2016.
 It lost another 10% in 2018.

-As of 2021, Vice TV is reported to be in 60 to 70 million households.
+By 2021, the channel was reported to be in 60 to 70 million households.